alexandros-s/presentation-rxjs-marble-testing/src/slides/test-scheduler/virtual-scheduler.md

-# The Virtual Scheduler
+# Virtual Scheduler

-> A virtual scheduler can be conceptualized as a queue of actions to be executed.
+> A **Virtual Scheduler** can be conceptualized as a queue of actions to be executed.
 Each are assigned a point in time when they should be executed.

 ~ I also stole this one from http://www.introtorx.com